2D, looped walk cycle. Made for Principles of Animation. Made in Photoshop, ProCreate, and AfterEffects

 This commercial was made for class to demonstrate the skills we've developed in Adobe Photoshop and After Effects.

 This reel showcases the projects I made in my 2D and 3D design course; we learned the ropes of Photoshop, After Effects, and Autodesk Maya.
 Included is a personal design, my first 2D animation of a Rube Goldberg machine, and my first 3D model.
-I plan to improve on my shortcomings, as some of these were first attempts.
+These were all introduction level projects to the various software used.

-The theme was to come up with a brand based on a concept rather than a person.
+The prompt was to come up with a brand based on a concept rather than a person.
 Here are the front and back of a business card, flyer, and a letterhead.
-I was striving for a rock/ metal theme and captured it somewhat how I'd imagined.
-Looking back, I would choose a different body style font and add more detail to the swirls and shaped elements.
+This was a first attempt to demonstrate strong visual branding themes.